 Some Valencians take it to even further extremes claiming that the only good water for Paella comes from a well-known fountain in Buñol (La Fuente de la Alegría), which everyday around lunchtime attracts large queues of people both from the general public and restaurants from all over the Community, filling tanks of water in the hope of making the perfect Paella.

-So, that’s the water sorted but if you want to be the next Paellero Mayor del Reino, like the present incumbent Vicente Vidal from Restaurante Levante in Benisanó (where the King of Spain goes for his Paella), there are other rules you should follow.
+So, that’s the water sorted but if you want to be the next Paellero Mayor del Reino, like Vicente Vidal was, from Restaurante Levante in Benisanó (where the King of Spain goes for his Paella)… there are other rules you should follow.

 According to Mr. Vidal the pan or paella should be a minimum of 30 centimetres in diameter and between 7 and 12 centimetres deep.
 Originally the meat was wild, mountain rabbit but, such was the appetite for Paella in late nineteenth Century Valencia, wild rabbits became extinct in a matter of a few years so they were replaced with farm produced rabbit and chicken.
 The rice should be rounded (code 46 in the official Spanish Ministry of Agriculture Fisheries and Food register) and of course grown in Valencia (preferably from the Tio Batista rice fields near El Palmar).
 It should be cooked over dry pinewood from the forest of El Garbí.
 The finished Paella should be left to stand for ten minutes and covered with newspaper (you should use either Las Provincias or Levante, any Madrid published newspapers might have a catastrophic effect on the overall taste of the dish).
-Paella should always be eaten at midday and never at night (unless of course it’s Fallas and it’s cooked in the middle of the street specially blocked off to traffic since the beginning of March).
+Paella should always be eaten at midday and never at night…unless, of course, it’s Fallas and it’s cooked in the middle of the street.

 Once you’ve got past all the foibles and pernickety dos and don’ts of how to cook the dish, the best thing about Paella is the complete lack of any airs and graces whatsoever when you actually go to eat it.